-There is yet another category –Refurbished.
+There is yet another category: Refurbished.
 These are items which are used before and have some wear and tear.
 These items have been extensively repaired and refurbished to put them back to working condition.
-These items come with limited warranty.
+These items come with a limited warranty.
 These are perfect for beginners looking for high-end items but at a fraction of their original price.
 Plus they come with limited warranty.

 Despite the hassle, this gives you a chance to check and verify whether the product is in acceptable working condition.
 If it is you are likely to walk away with a good deal.
 If it’s not, simply send it back.